lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

-DID WE?
-SHOULD WE?
 In our scripts, we used informative comments, to make our code clear and easier to understand.

-In large project code is usually developed by many different people, rules for code quality and format are helping to keep it coherent, in order to make it more clear and easy to understand.
+In a large project with code which is usually developed by many different people, rules for code quality and format are helping to keep it coherent, in order to make it more clear and easy to understand.
+When running flake8 and isort we found many warnings pointing we were not compliant to pep8 regulations (as stressed students), however we were more focused on making other tools work and just revised it at the very end of our project with no time for furhter changes.

 ## Version control